lorevity/lorevity/README.md

 - No, I don't ignore the purity of the code and the neatness of my work, as many do.
 I have always adhered to perfectionism and tried to become a better person in order to create high-quality work.
 Obviously, there is no ideal, but I always adhere to the good readability of my code, or the type of my visual work.

 - I'm always glad to communicate with new people, whether it is correct criticism, or mutual help, or maybe just communication.
-My social networks are listed in the list below.
+My social networks are listed in the section below.
 If you want to ask me a question or ask for help, then write to me at any time, preferably immediately clarifying your goal, https://nohello.net/ is an example of this.

 #